• Skip to primary navigation

 Why I was spending so much money

 Here’s a quick personal story about my past reckless spending behavior.
-Luckily I didn’t go in debt because of it.
+Luckily I didn’t go into debt because of it.

-More than a few years ago, I wasn’t able to save money like how I used to.
+More than a few years ago, I wasn’t able to save money like I used to.

 It was very unlike me because I was able to save, invest, and build wealth; but things changed quickly and my personal savings didn’t grow for two years!